SaraBaradaran/Prosecutor/README.md

 The `Dockerfile` is intended for users who wish to rerun the complete fault localization experiments from scratch on Defects4J benchmarks.

-The artifact is organized as follows:

-* **`prosecutor/`** – implementation of Prosecutor.
-* **Baseline implementations** – implementations of the eight competing fault localization techniques used in our evaluation.
-* **Experimental scripts** – scripts for reproducing the experimental results.
-* **Supporting data** – benchmark programs, execution traces, and intermediate artifacts required by the experiments.

 The artifact can be built and executed in two ways:

 1. **Docker (Recommended)** – provides a fully configured environment with all required dependencies.